Pumpkin for Dogs: Can Pumpkin Help With Dog Diarrhea?

 If your pup has diabetes, don’t skimp on the fiber.
 Fiber slows digestion, which can prevent your dog’s blood sugar levels from spiking suddenly.
 The result is fewer fluctuations in your dog’s blood sugar, which may help them better manage their diabetes.

 Fiber is not the only helpful substance that pumpkin has an abundance of.
-Pumpkin also offers your dog vitamin A, E, C, potassium, and iron.
+Pumpkin also offers your dog vitamins A, E, C, potassium, and iron.
 Let’s dive into why these vitamins are so helpful to include in your pup’s diet.

 Vitamin A is a must-have for your pup.
 If you want your pet to properly maintain their coat, muscles, nerves, and skin, ensure they have enough vitamin A in their diet to do so.
 This is especially relevant for pregnant dogs.
 If your dog’s coat looks different than usual, you might find that they are vitamin A deficient.
 Don’t worry — you can remedy this fairly easily.